Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: The quenched polymer measure

+In Corollary~\ref{cor_conv_fdd_quenched} we showed convergence of polymer marginals evaluated on bounded, factorised, continuity sets in $L^1(\dP)$.
+This can be lifted to unbounded measurable sets $U\subset(\R^2)^k$ satisfying the same properties.
+However, we want to stress that this does not imply weak convergence of the polymer marginals yet, since exceptional points of the disorder can depend on the choice of sets $U$.
+Nevertheless, we are able to show weak convergence of quenched finite-dimensional distributions in probability, since probability measures on $(\R^2)^k$ are uniquely identified by evaluation on a countable family of sets.

-Clearly, it is unnecessary to prove Proposition~\ref{prop_annealed_clt} separately.
-However, the main contribution to finish the proof of Theorem~\ref{theo_main} comes from equation \eqref{eq_mod_cont_tight_annealed} which is why the invariance principle for the annealed paths is a natural intermediate result. \begin{proof}[Proof of Theorem~\ref{theo_main}] We begin by recalling a standard result: a sequence of random variables on a metric space converges in probability if and only if every subsequence has a further subsequence which converges almost surely, see for example \cite[Lemma 4.2]{Ka02}.\\ Thus, the $L^1(\dP)$-convergence in \eqref{eq_mod_cont_tight_annealed} implies that for every subsequence we will find another embedded subsequence $(N_j)_j$ such that
+We begin by recalling a standard result: a sequence of random variables on a metric space converges in probability if and only if every subsequence has a further subsequence which converges almost surely, see for example \cite[Lemma 4.2]{Ka02}.
+Thus, in order to show the convergence in probability of the marginal distributions, it suffices to prove tightness along sufficiently many subsequences and identify the limit points using a $\pi$-system.
+This step is motivated by the recent article \cite{Ju21}, where Junk showed convergence of the polymer-endpoint distribution in bond disorder for $d\geq 3$ using a very similar approach.